CarbonFlora/floracad/readme.md

 add the x Distance function for VA.
 **Vertical Alignment**
-add more measurements to VA create using figure 204.4 of the CalTrans HDM
+add more measurements to VA create using figure 204.4 of the CalTrans HDM work on testing if VA is within spec.

 **Cross Sections**